Invasive Animal

 About This Species

 Argentine ants are one of the most prolific invasive insects in the world.
-They form supercolonies, where many nests are packed very closely together, and workers from different nests show no aggression towards one another.
+They form super colonies, where many nests are packed very closely together, and workers from different nests show no aggression towards one another.
 This allows Argentine ant populations to grow to enormous proportions capable of reaching up to 1 million ants within a space of 10 m² underground.

 Though these ants are not dangerous to humans, they pose a serious threat to other ant species, and can become a serious nuisance pest in human buildings and public spaces.
+Argentine ants do not sting or bite humans, but they are known to forage inside homes in large numbers, creating dense foraging trails containing thousands of individual ants.

 How to Identify

-Argentine ants are typically 3.5 mm long and light brown, they are easy to mistake for other species that forage inside human homes, such as the Odorous house ant (Tapinoma sessile).
-Odorous house ants release a slightly sweet, solvent-like odor when disturbed or crushed.
-Argentine ants are odorless.
+Argentine ants are typically 3.5 mm long and light brown, and they are easy to mistake for other species that forage inside human homes.
+They have no odor when crushed.

 REPORT TO PROTECT BC’S BIODIVERSITY